taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ### Microcontroller Selection

 Three microcontrollers were evaluated against the project requirements for flash memory, weight, cost, BUS speed, and number of BUS channels.
 The **Raspberry Pi Pico** was selected as the system's microcontroller because it provides sufficient processing performance to sample and timestamp multiple sensors with a resolution of ≤22.2 ms (REQ-04
 ) while being light weight and low cost.
-See the link below for specifications of the microcontrollers that were analyzed and the weight scale and score for each of the criteria.

 </td>
   </tr>